ppy/osu-wiki/wiki/Help_centre/Upgrading_to_lazer/en.md

 Scores set on lazer will be displayed under `Pinned Scores`, `Best Performance`, `Recent Plays (24h)` and `Most Watched Replays`.

-In order for them to also show up in `First Place Scores`, you have to enable `Lazer mode` on the website.
+In order for them to also show in `First Place Scores`, you have to enable `Lazer mode` on the website.

 #### If I set a score on lazer, will it give performance points?